 Over the course of two years of repeated visits, we fell in love with Detroit, leading to the rather hasty decision, while sitting around a campfire in Southwest Detroit with friends on a July evening, to uproot and relocate here.
 We returned two weeks later with all of our worldly possessions in a small box truck as new Detroiters.

-We continue to grow and re-imagine the possibilities here in Detroit, as Detroit becomes a new city itself.
-Moving beyond a tumultuous beginning, we find ourselves with slightly more time, a little bit of wiggle room to flex our creative muscles, while continuing to renovate, repair, cultivate, host travelers that become new friends, and get to know more of our neighborhood and the city.
-Creating and selling hand made items is just one if our many projects, but one that has been a long time coming, even if we didn't know it until now.
-So thank you, for being a part of yet another endeavor that snuck up on us.
-We can't wait to see what happens next.
+We continue to re-imagine the possibilities that life offers us as Detroit becomes a new city, and as we continue to grow into new people.
+Moving beyond a tumultuous beginning, several years in, we found ourselves with slightly more time and a little bit of wiggle room to flex our creative muscles, while continuing to renovate, repair, cultivate, host travelers that became new friends, and get to know more of our neighborhood and the city.
+Creating art and selling hand made goods became one more of our many projects, but one that was a long time coming, even if we didn't know it until long down the road.

 <3, Alyssa and Matt